Unlawful Activities (Prevention) Act: Criticism

 UAPA is criticized for its low conviction rate, which is around 2%.
-According to the data shared by the Union Government, in the period 2016 to 2020, 5,027 cases were registered under the act with 24,134 people accused in those cases.
-Only 212 of 24,134 people were convicted and 386 were acquitted.
-This means, in the years 2016-2020, 97.5% of the people arrested under UAPA remain under prison awaiting for trial.
+According to the data shared by the Union Government, in the period 2016 to 2020, 5,027 cases were registered under the act against 24,134 individuals.
+Only 212 of the 24,134 people were convicted and 386 were acquitted.
+This means, in the years 2016-2020, 97.5% of the people arrested under UAPA remain under prison awaiting trial.

 In July 2019 while introducing the Unlawful Activities (Prevention) Amendment Bill, 2019 the BJP led Union Government claimed that the bill would give it power to probe terror attacks on India, the Opposition parties in the Lok Sabha termed it draconian.
 The Opposition claimed that the Bill did not contain any provisions to prevent misuse.
 Specifically, the power to designate an individual as a terrorist before being proven guilty by trial, was criticised.
 Critics of the UAPA consider the definitions of "terrorist", "like to threaten" and "likely to strike terror" to be very broad and open to misuse by the police as the burden of proof of innocence is on the accused.
 The example of Gaur Chakraborty among others is cited wherein he spent 7 years in prison during trial only to be acquitted of all charges, wherein the imprisonment during trial itself amounted to punishment.

 In 2020, United Nations special rapporteurs stated that the provisions of the UAPA 2019, contravenes several articles of the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights.

 Lawyer Rongeet Poddar wrote in the Oxford Human Rights Hub, that UAPA 2019 has made it possible for the Union Government to designate individuals as terrorists without a due process of law.
 He wrote, "Neither the Amendment Bill nor the parent statute provides a concrete definition of terrorism.
 This opens a Pandora's box.
 Categorization as a 'terrorist' by the executive bears serious consequences, such as social boycott or loss of employment."
 Such labeling by the executive could lead to mob lynching by the vigilante groups in India.
 Calling it a "colourable legislation which bears the potential for abuse by the executive", he noted that the constitutionality of the act should be contested.
 He wrote, the UAPA 2019 "echoes laws made under the colonial regime to crush the freedom movement in the garb of ensuring public order."